 The City has been implementing water conservation programs since the 1976-1977 drought.
 In the early 1990s, the City expanded these efforts by hiring a full-time Water Conservation Coordinator.
 By 1998, the City had established its first rebate and incentive programs and had hired three full time staff dedicated to water conservation program implementation.
-Additionally, in 1998 the City became a signatory to the California Urban Water Conservation Council (CUWCC)26 Memorandum of Understanding Regarding Urban Water Conservation programs to address the requirements of the Best Management Practices identified by the CUWCC.
+Additionally, in 1998 the City became a signatory to the California Urban Water Conservation Council (CUWCC) Memorandum of Understanding Regarding Urban Water Conservation (MOU) dated September 1997.
+The City continued to expand its demand management and conservation programs to address the requirements of the Best Management Practices identified by the CUWCC.
 As a result of these efforts, the City was recognized by the Public Officials for Water and Environmental Reform (P.O.W.E.R) 2007 Water Conservation Scorecard as one of only two water retailers in the State of California to successfully complete all 14 of the CUWCC's Best Management Practices outlined in the 1998 CUWCC MOU, without an exemption.